MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/lpq.md

 ---
 title: lpq
-description: Reference topic for the lpq command, which displays the status of a print queue on a computer running Line printer Daemon (LPD). ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the lpq command, which displays the status of a print queue on a computer running Line printer Daemon (LPD). ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article